x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-message-delivery-restrictions.md

 # Configure message delivery restrictions for a mailbox

-You can use the EAC or Exchange Online PowerShell to place restrictions on whether messages are delivered to individual recipients.
+You can use the new EAC, the classic EAC or Exchange Online PowerShell to place restrictions on whether messages are delivered to individual recipients.
 Message delivery restrictions are useful to control who can send messages to users in your organization.
 For example, you can configure a mailbox to accept or reject messages sent by specific users or to accept messages only from users in your Exchange organization.

 > [!IMPORTANT]
 > Message delivery restrictions do not impact mailbox permissions.
 A user with Full Access permissions on a mailbox will still be able to update the contents in that mailbox, such as by copying messages into the mailbox, even if that user has been restricted.